 Memory and computing capacity decrease as we descend levels within the continuum and move closer to the client \cite{MortazaviSaleheGomesEtAl2017a}.
-Thus, selecting the best node is vital within the continuum, especially from critical applications.
+Thus, selecting the best node is vital within the continuum, especially for critical applications.
 Michał et al. further propose the Compute First Networking (CFN) scheme that relies on RICE to solve the node selection issue \cite{KrolMastorakisOranEtAl2019}.
 Forwarding in the store-and-forward network like NDN affords the same function to be cached everywhere.
 Thus, ``compute reuse'' can also be utilized to avoid re-computing the same tasks in a multi-user scenario \cite{Mastorakis_2020}.
 Marica et al. propose an IoT-Named Computation Networking (IoT-NCN) framework \cite{AmadeoRuggeriCampoloEtAl2019}.
-This method estimates the service cost by \textit{piggybacking} a SERVICEEXECCOST field in the Interest and updates SERVICEEXECCOST value in a distributed manner.
+This method estimates the service cost by \textit{piggybacking} a SERVICEEXECCOST field in the Interest and updates the SERVICEEXECCOST value in a distributed manner.
 After the Interest reaches the last edge node, an \textit{executor acknowledgment} is sent back to finish the best executor election.

-However, in a data-centric network, we argue that the data name should also be a component in the Interest name.
-Most of the above-mentioned service-oriented methods except for IoT-NCN assume the routing strategies rely on the function name rather than the data name, which is not capable of generalizing the case where data is stored on the other edge node.
+However, in a data-centric network, we argue that the data name should also be a component of the Interest name.
+Most of the above-mentioned service-oriented methods, except for IoT-NCN, assume the routing strategies rely on the function name rather than the data name, which is not capable of generalizing the case where data is stored on the other edge node.
 At least additional Interest needs to be sent.
 IoT-NCN \cite{AmadeoRuggeriCampoloEtAl2019} adds the data name in the Interest in front of the function name and routes it to the last edge node on the IoT domain to create data-oriented distributed services.
 However, its cost estimation does not integrate with metadata, i.e., it is ineffectual to the actual data size and type, especially for other data analytic applications.

-Different from current works, R2 overcomes the challenges mentioned above by utilizing 2-phase operations with metadata.
-R2 uses the data name as its routing strategy to satisfy the data-oriented applications and metadata to enhance the best node selection accuracy.
+Unlike current works, R2 overcomes the challenges mentioned above by utilizing 2-phase operations with metadata.
+R2 uses the data name as its forwarding strategy to satisfy the data-oriented applications and metadata to enhance the best node selection accuracy.